(b. 28 November 1972, Tianjin).

 American composer, born in China, of mostly stage, orchestral and chamber works that have been performed throughout the world; he is also active as a musicologist.

 Among his honours are numerous prizes as both a composer and pianist in China while a child (1984–89), a term as a Junior Fellow of the Harvard Society of Fellows (1998–2001), a bursary from the Experimentalstudio des SWR in Freiburg im Breisgau (2004), an honourable mention in the Aliénor Awards for music for harpsichord in Washington, D. C. (2004, for Some Empty Thoughts of a Person from Edo), and the George Arthur Knight Prize from Harvard University (2006, for Serashi Fragments).
-He was later a finalist in the competition for music for saxophone Thailand in Nakhon Pathom (2006, for Parallel Gardens) and received the Guggenheim Fellowship (2009–10) and the Elliott Carter Rome Prize (2011–12).
+He was later a finalist in the competition for music for saxophone Thailand in Nakhon Pathom (2006, for Parallel Gardens) and received the Guggenheim Fellowship (2009–10) and the Elliott Carter Rome Prize (2011–12), plus was a finalist for the Pulitzer Prize for Music (2015, for Xiaoxiang) and won the Grawemeyer Award for Music Composition (2021, for A Thousand Mountains, A Million Streams).
+He is the subject of a book of collected essays and analyses in Chinese (2017, edited by Ban Lixia, Shanghai Conservatory of Music Press) and a biography in Chinese (2020, edited by Luo Qin, Shanghai Conservatory of Music Press).

-He taught as an honorary professor at the Conservatory of Music in Wuhan in 2000 and has taught as Distinguished Visiting Professor at Shaanxi Normal University in Xi'an since 2004.
-He taught composition, music from China and music theory as a visiting assistant professor of music at Middlebury College in Vermont in 2006–07 and has taught composition and music theory as an assistant professor at the University of California, San Diego since 2007, where he has also served as director of the programme for undergraduate composition since 2007.
+He taught as an honorary professor at the Conservatory of Music in Wuhan in 2000 and as Distinguished Visiting Professor at Shaanxi Normal University in Xi'an from 2004–07.
+He taught composition, music from China and music theory as a visiting assistant professor of music at Middlebury College in Vermont in 2006–07.
+He has taught composition and music theory at the University of California, San Diego since 2007, as an assistant professor from 2007–20, then as Chancellor's Distinguished Professor of Music since 2020, where he also served as director of the programme for undergraduate composition and as acting chair of the music department and where he served as Composer-in-Residence at the Qualcomm Institute from 2013–16 and has served as its Research Artist-in-Residence since 2018 and where the Lei Lab was founded in 2023.

 He has lived in the USA since 1990 and became a citizen of the USA in 2006.